 Sail Material

 Sails are offered singularly and in sets (suits) and also in three different sizes.
 The EC12 class allows, what are termed A, B and C suits and the dimensions are listed in the Class Rules.
 The A rig is by far the most popular as will be understood by the descriptions below.
 This size will carry the maximum sail area allowed by the Class Rules.
 The B and C rigs are used in higher winds where the A rig incurs too much heel or lack of control.
-Here in the United States, most serious captains carry a B rig in inventory but they are seldom needed.
-The C rig has been little seen here and the only such rigs ever seen in competition were in New Zealand on rough waters in winds exceeding 30 knots.
+Here in the United States, most serious sailors carry a B rig in their inventory but they are seldom needed.
+The C rig has been little seen here.

 TriSpi 25 (TS25)

 This is 0.6 ounce Mylar and almost gossamer to the touch.
-This weight is used on A rigs for the most light air conditions.
-Generally, this will be in one to three MPH air.
-Likewise, the reinforcements at the corners of the sail are also lighter and less stiff.
-Some captains will build lighter weight rigs for this wind regime.
+This weight is used on A rigs for light air rigs.
+Generally, this will be in nil to three MPH air.
+Some have is used this cloth for a full suit of sails.
+Mostly, TS25 is used on a jib with a TS40 mainsail.

 TriSpi 40 (TS40)